LLNL/zfp/docs/source/arrays.rst

   Decompress entire array and store at *p*, for which sufficient storage must have been allocated.
-The uncompressed array is assumed to be contiguous (with default strides) and stored in the usual "row-major" order, i.e. with *x* varying faster than *y* and *y* varying faster than *z*.
+The uncompressed array is assumed to be contiguous (with default strides) and stored in the usual "row-major" order, i.e., with *x* varying faster than *y* and *y* varying faster than *z*.

 .. cpp:function:: void array::set(const Scalar* p)